 A leprechaun arrives every March and causes trouble for a family.
 Will the children catch the leprechaun and get his gold?

-Tucker wakes up a day that starts out not so great.
-He rolls in a bed of clover to change his luck.
+Tucker wakes up to a day that starts out not so great.
+Then, he rolls in a bed of clover to change his luck.

 Photos of St. Patrick’s Day symbols and very simple text.